icmurray/presentations/scala-tour/slides.markdown

 \pause

-Again, the type the `apply` function is perhaps not expected.
+Again, the type of the `apply` function is perhaps not expected.
 The Spray documentation cites 3 reasons for this:

 1. Marshalling must support content negotiation.
 The claim is that this is